William Jardine (merchant): Jardine, Matheson & Co.

-William Jardine was now being referred to by the other traders as "Tai-pan" (大班), a Chinese colloquial title meaning 'Great Manager'.

 Jardine wanted the opium trafficking to expand in China.
 In 1834, working with the Chief Superintendent of Trade representing the British Empire, William, Lord Napier, tried unsuccessfully to negotiate with the Chinese officials in Canton.
 The Chinese Viceroy ordered the Canton offices where Napier was staying to be blockaded and the inhabitants including Napier to be held hostages.
 Lord Napier, a broken and humiliated man, was allowed to return to Macao by land and not by ship as requested.
 Suffering a fever, he died a few days later.

 Jardine, who had good relations with Lord Napier, a Scottish peer, and his family, then took the initiative to use the debacle as an opportunity to convince the British government to use force to further open trade.
 In early 1835 he ordered James Matheson to leave for Britain to persuade the Government to take up strong action to further open up trade in China.

 Matheson accompanied Napier's widow to England using an eye-infection as an excuse to return home.
 Matheson in England then extensively travelled to meet with several parties, both for government and for trade, to gather support for a war with China.
 Initially unsuccessful in his forays in England, he was brushed aside by the "Iron Duke" (Duke of Wellington), then the British Foreign Secretary, and reported bitterly to Jardine of being insulted by an arrogant and stupid man.
 However, his activities and widespread lobbying in several forums including Parliament sowed seeds that would lead to war in a few years.